ajdillhoff/personal-site/content/notes/greedy_algorithms.md

 </div>
 <!--endtoc-->

+The slides for these notes can be found [here](/teaching/cse5311/lectures/greedy_algorithms.pdf).

 Greedy algorithms are a class of algorithms that yield _locally_ optimal solutions.
 In cases where the local optimum is also the global optimum, greedy algorithms are ideal.
 Even in cases where the global solution is more elusive, a local solution may be sufficient.